Azure/Metrics-Advisor-for-Equipment.github.io/docs/04-Creating an evaluation and reviewing evaluation results.md

 Metrics Advisor for Equipment provides detailed information about the anomalous events that it detects.
 It displays a list of sensors that provided the data to indicate an anomalous event.
 This might help you determine which part of your asset is behaving abnormally.

-Metrics Advisor for Equipment identifies patterns in the dataset that help to detect critical issues, but it's the responsibility of a technician or subject matter expert (SME) to diagnose the problem and take corrective action, if needed. **To ensure that you are getting the right output, we highly recommend that you work with a SME.
-The SME should help you make sure that you are using the right input data and that your output results are actionable and relevant.**
+Metrics Advisor for Equipment identifies patterns in the dataset that help to detect critical issues, but it's the responsibility of a technician or subject matter expert (SME) to diagnose the problem and take corrective action, if needed.
+To ensure that you get the right output, we highly recommend working with an SME.
+The SME should help you make sure that you are using the right input data and that your output results are actionable and relevant.

 ## 2. Create an evaluation